jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Linux_by_Makefile.txt

     8) Gamin development environment
     9) Optional: SVN and/or GIT.
     10) Optional packages needed for building Debian deb files
+    11) Optional package to resolve warnings when run from shell

     DO NOT USE ANY SNAP PACKAGES as the installed packages are sandboxed by default.